Apostrophe-Corp/Reach-DAO-Console/README.md

 - [Instructions for installing Reach and Docker](https://docs.reach.sh/quickstart/#qs-win-install)
 - [Instructions for installing Node](https://nodejs.org/en/download/)

-In addition, they should have an Algorand wallet (preferably Pera Algo Wallet) installed on their phone and loaded with Testnet Algos in order to be able to sign transactions and contribute to proposals.
-The wallet can be installed from the App store (i-Phone) or Google Play (Android) as is appropiate.

 You can some testnet Algos from the [Algo Faucet](https://bank.testnet.algorand.network/).